Malnascudes/VToonify/Torchserve-docs.md

 This image will be used to both generate the `.mar` file and run the model.

+*NOTE*: This image takes more than 30 min to be built.

 ## Run TorchServe Image

 We will now run the docker image with the main code folder as a volume so the important files can be added to the `.mar` file.